chrisvfritz/prerender-spa-plugin/README.md

 ```

 #### Additional Changes
 - It is no longer possible to use multiple `renderAfterX` (`captureAfterX`) options at the same time.
-Only one may be selected.
+The only one may be selected.
 The reason for this removal is to prevent ambiguity.
 - The recommended configuration format has changed from `new PrerenderSPAPlugin(staticDir: String, routes: Array<String>, config: Object)` to
   ```javascript
   new PrerenderSPAPlugin({